dotnet/docs-maui/docs/get-started/first-app.md

 # [Visual Studio for Mac](#tab/vsmac)

-In this tutorial, you'll create your first .NET MAUI app in Visual Studio 2022 for Mac 17.4 Preview, and run it on your chosen platform.
+In this tutorial, you'll create your first .NET MAUI app in Visual Studio 2022 for Mac 17.4 Preview, and run it on your chosen platform:

 01. To create .NET MAUI apps, you'll need the latest Visual Studio 2022 for Mac 17.4 Preview.
-Either install [Visual Studio 2022 or Mac 17.4 Preview](https://aka.ms/installer/preview), or modify your existing installation, and ensure that the following workloads are installed:
+Either install [Visual Studio 2022 for Mac 17.4 Preview](https://aka.ms/installer/preview), or modify your existing installation, and ensure that the following workloads are installed:

     - .NET
     - .NET MAUI